Reclining Wheelchairs & Tilt-in-Space

 The Benefits of Wheelchair with Reclining Back

-• Encourages Edema Management - A high back reclining wheelchair includes elevated legrests for maximum head-to-toe comfort and blood circulation.
-An example available for purchase is the ProBasics Full Reclining Wheelchair with padded elevated legrests that support and prop up the legs and feet to manage fluid.
+- Encourages Edema Management - A high-back reclining wheelchair includes elevated leg rests for maximum head-to-toe comfort and blood circulation by propping up the legs and feet to manage fluid.

-• Provides Head and Trunk Support - Prolonged seating fatigues the upper body, and therefore reclining wheelchairs with headrest increases comfort and are essential when patients have limited or no muscular control.
+- Provides Head and Trunk Support - Prolonged seating fatigues the upper body, and therefore reclining wheelchairs with headrests increases comfort and is essential when patients have limited or no muscular control.

 The Benefits of a Tilt-In-Space Wheelchair